The Professional Actor Training Program

 Prominent leaders from theatre, film and television often lecture and teach workshops with our students.
 PATP students receive a great deal of individual mentoring and are evaluated by the entire acting faculty at the end of each quarter.
 Students are admitted with the expectation that all will graduate, although unsatisfactory progress can result in dismissal from the program.

 Acting Studio texts are drawn from Greek drama, Shakespeare, modern classics and absurdism, as well as contemporary authors.
-Students also study The focus of acting studio classes is to develop processes in both acting and directing students which they can then apply to a wide variety of scripts and situations.
+The focus of acting studio classes is to develop processes in both acting and directing students which they can then apply to a wide variety of scripts and situations.
 Additional courses include Play and Clown, Acting through Song, and Text Analysis.

 Suzuki-based physical training and Viewpoints are taken by all of the graduate acting and directing students every quarter.
 The work is a lab for addressing physical foundations of acting process and the full involvement of the body in space.
 It includes elements of tempo, concentration, power, and the relationship of real and imagined elements on the stage.